| Updated On - Mar 2, 2026

 - For a particular test, only one skill can be taken and only once.

-- Must be taken within 60 days.
+- Must be taken within 60 days of the test date.

-Important: Not all universities and immigration authorities accept One Skill Retake scores, so candidates must confirm acceptance before opting for OSR.
+Note: Not all universities and immigration authorities accept One Skill Retake scores, so candidates must confirm acceptance before opting for OSR.

-IELTS Test Cost in India 2026
+IELTS Exam Fee in India 2026

 The IELTS exam fee in India for different types of the test is given in the table below: